roysoumya/climate-anomaly-detection/README.md

 #Anomaly detection and Summarisation of various extreme weather events over the Indian sub-continent
 ##Introduction
-This repository contains all the R codes that I have written during my summer internship at IIT Kharagpur.The data that is dealt with is a spatio-temporal climate over the Indian sub-continent.
+This repository contains all the R codes that I have written during my summer internship at IIT Kharagpur.
+The data is spatio-temporal in nature, with the spatial projection over only the Indian sub-continent.
 Most of the codes deal with the pre-processing stage(i.e, converting .nc to a 2-D workable .csv format) and application of gating techniques.
 Somes codes contain implementation of the grid-wise spatio-temporal clustering.
 The R program containing the cSTAG implementation is intentionally not provided due to privacy issues.

 All the uploaded codes can be freely used by everyone.
 Hope it helps.